louay009/programming-language-expert-system/readme.md

 1. Make sure you have Python and pip installed on your system.
 2. Clone this repository to your local machine.
-3. Open a terminal and navigate to the project directory.
+3. Open a terminal and navigate to the project api directory.
 4. Run the following command to start the application:
 ```bash
 python app.py